 For climbing Kilimanjaro, make sure you train in some way and be in relatively good shape.
 Being in good physical shape will make your experience much more enjoyable.
 I overheard several hikers on the trail complaining about how difficult the trip was.
 At the end, I asked a couple hikers if they had fun on the climb and they did not seem too enthusiastic.
 I had a great time!
 I think I was able to enjoy it so much because I was prepared and was in good enough physical shape to enjoy my surroundings and not be focusing on how taxing it was on the body.
 Also, if you have the time and the funds, spend a week in an area of higher elevation (5,000 ft or higher) because that will help with acclimating to the altitude and thus make your trek easier.
 I spent two weeks before my trek in Kenya at elevations between 5,000 and 6,500 ft and I am sure this made it much easier to acclimate to the elevation gain.

 Definitely wear a scarf or bandana and have the guide emphasize the importance of one.
 We both got severe sore throats and cold like symptoms from not wearing one.
 We brought only carry on which worked wonderfully except at Kilimanjaro airport where they made us put it through baggage and it got lost.
 So keep necessary items in a backpack you can take on.
-We followed all the Tanzanian medical regulations where we had all prescriptions in their original containers, yellow fever and all Other recommended immunizations, precautionary meds for intestinal and z pack antibiotics.
+We followed all the Tanzanian medical regulations where we had all prescriptions in their original containers, yellow fever and all other recommended immunizations, precautionary meds for intestinal and z pack antibiotics.
 We were never asked to show them but better safe than sorry.
 We ended up using the z pack and the intestinal meds for an infected insect bite and the runs.
-Nothing serious but follow the law a do recommendations and you won't go wrong.
 Plan to bring all the cash you need as we had difficulty with the ATM and it appeared in Arusha we could only get a cash advance from our credit card.
 The bank ate my debit card and it took several hours the next day to retrieve it.
-Bring enough cash Depending on how much one likes to buy items or consume drinks.
-Expect for a Couple to have their own safari Which means paying $210-250 for the tour guide's tip.
-The recommended $1,000 cash was enough but play it safe and make it $1,200.
+Bring enough cash depending on how much one likes to buy items or consume drinks.
 Suggest people get a good phone plan through their company.
 We bought 200 texts each and some phone minutes as we have kids at home.

-For the safari bring fewer clothes as laundry service is free.
-Get into the communities to understand and interact with the people for a real experience.
+For the safari, get into the communities to understand and interact with the people for a real experience.
 Learn a few basic words of Swahili, like the greeting, thanks and welcome, ahead of time.
 Airlines often lose luggage as they did with 4 out of 4 people.
 Bring emergency and change of clothes with you on board.